matter-labs/zksync-error/docs/src/description/02-file-types.md

 Domain files may be:

-- referenced by other files through `takeFrom` fields.
+- referenced by other files through `take_from` fields.
 - provided as additional JSON files through CLI or library interfaces.

 When all input files and their dependencies are collected and merged, all